 Sally Sharif, PhD

 Welcome!
-I am Simons Foundation Canada Postdoctoral Fellow at the School for International Studies at Simon Fraser University and part-time Lecturer in Political Science at the University of British Columbia.
+I am the Simons Foundation Canada Postdoctoral Fellow at the School for International Studies at Simon Fraser University and a Lecturer in Political Science at the University of British Columbia.

 Previously, I was a Post-Doctoral Research Associate at the University of Notre Dame.
 I have a PhD in political science from the Graduate Center of the City University of New York (2021).